nww/nightnight/README.md

 #### Quick Install

 The first option is to simply drop in the line of code below on your website, at the very end of the page just above the `</body>` tag.
-And you're all set!

 ```
 <script async=true src="https://wwww.neeleyworldwide.com/0600/2200/nightnight.js"></script>
 ```

 And you're all set!
 Great work!
-You are taking a big step to truly care for your users and taking responsibility for your designs.
+You are taking a big step to care for your users and taking universal responsibility for your design.